• Skip to primary navigation

 Lentil soup is a pantry friendly recipe with nothing fancy.
 Just simple ingredients mixed together in the proper proportions for a delicious soup.
 Here is a quick rundown of what you’ll need.

-ingredients for pumpkin chili in various sized glass bowls on the kitchen table. white and black labels have been added to name each ingredient.
+Ingredients for the lentil soup in various glass bowls on a wood kitchen table.
+Black and white labels have been added to name each ingredient.

-• Veggies: Onions, celery, carrots, tomatoes, and spinach (or baby spinach) all come together to make this a really hidden veggie packed bowl of soup!
+• Veggies: Sweet or yellow onion, celery, carrots, tomatoes, and spinach (or baby spinach) all come together to make this a really hidden veggie packed bowl of soup!
 I like to use diced tomatoes but crushed also works.
+For extra flavor, add a few chopped sweet potatoes into the soup.

 • Lemon juice: The secret ingredient that isn’t so secret.
-Adding lemon juice to the lentil soup makes it brighter and really brings out the flavors of the spices.
-Use fresh lemon juice when you can!
+Adding lemon juice or some grated lemon zest to the lentil soup makes it brighter and really brings out the flavors of the spices.
+Use fresh lemons when you can but from a bottle also works!
+All out of lemons?
+Try adding a splash of orange juice instead!

-• Vegetable stock: You can use your favorite stock to make this soup, or even just water.
-I've even used chicken broth on days that weren't vegetarian and it tastes great.
+• Vegetable broth: You can use your favorite stock to make this soup, or even just water.
+I’ve even used chicken broth on days that weren’t vegetarian and it tastes great.

 Instructions

-Rinse the lentils to make sure that there are no twigs, rocks, or leaves in them.
+While the veggies are cooking, rinse the lentils to make sure that there are no twigs, rocks, bugs, or leaves in them.
 Yes, I’ve found all of those things in my lentils!
 Which is why I always remind you to rinse them well.
+I even spread the lentils out onto a baking sheet and sort through them just to make sure.

 After the onions have cooked down, it’s time to add everything else to the pot, minus the lemon juice and spinach!
 Add in the tomatoes, lentils, spices, and veggie broth.